seregazhuk/seregazhuk.github.io_old/_posts/2018-03-19-fast-webscraping-with-reactphp-limiting-requests.md

 - instantiate a queue providing a concurrency limit and a handler
 - add asynchronous calls to the queue

-To integrate a queue with the `Parser` class we need to update its method `parse(array $urls, $timeout = 5)` which sends asynchronous requests.
+To integrate a queue with the `Scraper` class we need to update its method `scrape(array $urls, $timeout = 5)` which sends asynchronous requests.
 At first, we need to accept a new argument for concurrency limit and then instantiate a queue providing this limit and a handler:

 {% highlight php %}
 <?php

-class Parser
+class Scraper
 {
     // ...

-    public function parse(array $urls = [], $timeout = 5, $concurrencyLimit = 10)
+    public function scrape(array $urls = [], $timeout = 5, $concurrencyLimit = 10)
     {
         $queue = new Clue\React\Mq\Queue($concurrencyLimit, null, function ($url) {
             return $this->client->get($url);